forcedotcom/salesforcedx-vscode/docs/_articles/ja/soql/soql-builder.md

 ## Save Query Results

-Click one of the Save icons to save the query results in a `.csv` or `.json` file in the location of your choice.
+Click one of the Save icons to save the query results as a `.csv` or `.json` file in the location of your choice.
 To avoid deploying these files to your org or adding them in source control, remember to include any paths to saved files in the `.gitignore` file.

 ## Switch Between SOQL Builder and Text Editor